History of automation: from self-moving chariots to business applications

 The airSlate Academy teaches students everything they need to know about the future of work trends and the emerging industry of digital transformation, and gives them a real chance to become a pioneer in workflow automation.
 Moreover, by acquiring skills in new technologies, you get a unique opportunity to make yourself future-proof, enhance your career and business development.

 That’s actually why we wrote this article.
-Learning the history of automation is a vital part of learning modern RPA trends.
+Learning the history of automation is a vital part of learning modern document workflow automation trends.

 It’s important to know how to choose